5genesis/monroe-experiments/browsertime5g/README.md

 ## Input
-The default input values are (can be overridden by a /monroe/config):
+The default (example) input values are (can be overridden by a /monroe/config):

 ```
 {